kai-raschke/prodig-external-pdffiller/README.md

 It can create, transform and handle the output.

-The project is based on camunda sdk, pdffiller (which utilizes ptftk) and a support package ([prodig-external-deps](https://www.npmjs.com/package/@kai-raschke/prodig-external-deps)).
+The project is based on camunda sdk, pdffiller (which utilizes pdftk) and a support package ([prodig-external-deps](https://www.npmjs.com/package/@kai-raschke/prodig-external-deps)).

 It was built with PM2 as process manager in mind so all settings are set in the